-From a frequency or percentage distribution table, a statistical analyst can develop a graphical presentation of the distribution.
+From a frequency or percentage distribution table, a statistical analyst can develop a graphical presentation of a frequency distribution.
 One common way to do this is with a bar chart or histogram.
 These notes outline procedures for constructing these.

-The conventional statistical approach to presenting a frequency distribution diagram is to place the variable on the horizontal asis and the frequency, or percentage, of cases on the vertical axis.
+The conventional statistical approach to presenting a frequency distribution diagram is to place the variable on the horizontal axis and the frequency, or percentage of cases, on the vertical axis.
 As in Figure 1, the values of the variable (X) are placed along the horizontal axis and the vertical axis represents the number, or percentage, of cases.